ZhgChg.Li

 let ratio = UIScreen.main.bounds.size.width

-// Here, because I set the left and right alignment of my UIImageView to 0, with a ratio of 1:1, details can be found in the complete example at the end
+// Here, UIImageView is set to align left and right at 0, with an aspect ratio of 1:1.
+See the full example at the end.

 let sourceImage = UIImage(named: "Demo")